LisaMolloy5/id-rather-be-at-pemberley/README.md

 7. The page will refresh automatically with the successfully deployed website.

 Link to the GitHub repository [I'd Rather Be At pmberley Repository](https://github.com/LisaMolloy5/id-rather-be-at-pemberley)

-#### Fork the Repository#

-1. Log in or join GitHub.
-2. Find the GitHub Repository.
-3. Locate the Fork buuton at the top left of the repository.
-4. Click the Fork button and you should have a copy of the original reposirtory.

 #### Make a local clone of the Repository